Doctor EZ Scheduler

 ideate.

-Now it’s time to turn the main problem of “Our doctor’s app will allow users to schedule/reschedule their appointments which will affect busy patients.
-We will measure effectiveness by how many times patients have scheduled/rescheduled appointments compared to calling the office to adjust their appointments.” into a solution.
+Now it’s time to focus on the main problem of “Our doctor’s app will allow users to schedule/reschedule their appointments which will affect busy patients.
 But how do we do that?
 How might we create a scheduling app that will help patients?
 How might we help reduce patients’ time from calling the office every time they need to reschedule/schedule an appointment?

 design.

-Onwards to wireframing!
-I started designing lo-fi wireframes and prototyping.
-Our initial wireframes started off with being able to view their active appointments and then being able to reschedule an active appointment or schedule a new appointment.
-I set the user testing on this simple flow of the goal of rescheduling an active appointment.
+Next up is wireframing!
+I began creating low-fidelity wireframes and prototypes.
+Our initial designs focused on allowing users to view their active appointments and then enabling them to either reschedule an active appointment or schedule a new one.
+I set up user testing around this straightforward flow, specifically targeting the goal of rescheduling an active appointment.

 test.